Tutorial: Cubit+Sierra#

 10

-11 This script creates a simple Cubit model with a single rectangle part.
+14 This script partitions a simple Cubit model with a single rectangle part.

 17